MTCodes01/Folder-Maker/README.md

 - If not, it creates a new folder with default HTML, CSS, and JavaScript files.

 ## Folder Structure
-index.html: Default HTML file with a basic template. styles.css: Default CSS file with a placeholder comment. script.js: Default JavaScript file with a placeholder comment.
+  -index.html: Default HTML file with a basic template.
+  -styles.css: Default CSS file with a placeholder comment.
+  -script.js: Default JavaScript file with a placeholder comment.

 ## How to Run
 Ensure you have Python installed.
 Run the script using python create_folder.py.

+> [!NOTE]
+> Place the python file in the folder you want to save the files before running the code.

+> [!TIP]
+> if you want to add more files, you could just use `open()` func in the with statement after putting a comma `,`.